Beyond WeChat: Top Eleven New Social Media Apps Used in China

 Momo Chinese social media app

 Momo is the largest of these specialized social networks with over 100 million registered users and 52 million monthly active users.
-After gaining traction in early 2012, the flirting app hit 10 million registered users in last August.
-A few months after, Momo obtained $40 million in funding from the giant Chinese e-commerce Alibaba.
+After gaining traction, the flirting app quickly hit 10 million registered users.
+Soon after, Momo obtained $40 million in funding from the giant Chinese e-commerce Alibaba.

 Pengpeng